sollecitom/software-product-development-blog/content/posts/2024/2024-01-08-DRAFT-next-post.md

 ---
 title: "Interdependencies in your system of work"
-categories: [ "teamwork" ]
+categories: [ "system-thinking" ]
-tags: [ "system-thinking", "Agile", "effectiveness", "software-development", "team" ]
+tags: [ "system-thinking", "Agile", "effectiveness", "software-development", "technical-processes" ]
 date: 2024-01-08T05:00:00
 draft: true
 ---

+I keep hearing people claiming their team tried Trunk-Based Development, and decided they didn't find it beneficial after a couple of months.
+Now, I love TBD, but today I'm not going to war about it.

+The problem with this kind of statement is that Trunk-Based Development is a part of a system of work.
+And the performance of a system is never the sum of its parts, but the product of its interactions.

+So you cannot look at Trunk-Based Development, a practice, and assess its performance in isolation from its containing system.
+This makes no sense whatsoever.

+Experiencing something without a containing system is also impossible.
+So when people say they tried Trunk-Based Development, what did they actually do?
+They probably attempted to work directly on the main branch, as the only change to the way they were working before.

+Even assuming they understood what TBD is and how it works, ideally with an instructor, what are the chances that "improving" a part of a system improves the performance of that system?
+Pretty much zero.
+Things almost always get worse.

+When you introduce any practice, Trunk-Based Development is just an example, to the way you work, you're implicitly creating a new system of work.
+And that's what you experience in terms of performance.
+Not the merits of TBD, but the merits of your overall new work system.

+It's as nonsensical as replacing a small airplane's thrusters with a helicopter's rotor, witnessing the poor thing crash, and concluding that rotors are a bad idea.
+As it goes for the airplane, what are the chances that swapping a part of a system with a part of another system significantly improves things: zero.

+## The system of work

+[//]: # (TODO index)

 - Ensemble programming, TDD, TBD, CD, DDD, etc. can be useful, but they're not goals on their own.
-- The way you work is a system, so its performance is never the sum of its parts, but the product of their interactions.
-- You cannot evaluate a practice on its own.
-You can see whether your current system would benefit from it.
-But you cannot see whether that practice would work well in a different system of work.
 - The goals are:
     - Effectiveness: doing the right thing, meeting the needs of the customers and of the company, delivering value earlier.
     - Safety: not breaking things in production, security, compliance, etc.